 Some people with diabetes experience dry mouth, which happens when your body doesn’t make enough saliva.
 Saliva helps rinse acid and bacteria off of your tongue and teeth, so dry mouth can increase your risk of bad breath, tooth decay, gum disease and thrush – a fungal infection that causes painful white or red sores to form in the mouth or tongue.

 How common is gum disease in people with diabetes?

 According to the American Dental Association, gum disease affects about 22% of people with diabetes.
 And about 20% of total tooth loss is linked to diabetes.

 How does someone with diabetes know if they have gum disease?

 Symptoms of gum disease are the same regardless of whether you have diabetes.
 Healthy gums are light pink, firm and fit snugly around teeth.
-Infected gums may be swollen, dull red, bright red or purple.
+Infected gums may bleed, be swollen and appear dull red, bright red or purple.
 Early on, gum disease often causes no pain, making visual symptoms important to pay attention to.

 Gum disease is more treatable the earlier it’s caught, which is why regular dental checkups are so important.
 But if you notice changes in your mouth between appointments, schedule a visit as soon as you can to get checked out.
 And make sure your dentist knows that you have diabetes.